juxt/yada/README.md

 [![Clojars Project](http://clojars.org/yada/latest-version.svg)](http://clojars.org/yada)

-This 1.0.0 release is the same as the `1.0.0-20150903.093751-9` version, tagged on 2015-09-03.
+The 1.0.0 release is the same as the `1.0.0-20150903.093751-9` version, tagged on 2015-09-03.
 All new development has been taking place on the master branch (currently the 1.1.x series) which has changed the yada API and replaced most of the old protocols with a 'pure' data model.
 For the latest 'alpha' release in this series, use the following dependency instead :-

 ```clojure
 [yada "1.1.0-20151227.112809-2"]
 ```

-Documentation for the 1.1.x series has not been updated from the 1.0 release.
-Please refer to the tests and examples for how to use 1.1.x.
+Documentation for the 1.1.x series is being actively updated from the 1.0 release, and may be out-of-date in a few places.
+Please refer to the tests and examples for more accurate information.

 For the old 0.4.3 'alpha' release, which is now deprecated, use the following and run the documentation offline (details below).

 ```clojure
 [yada "0.4.3"]